AaltoAsia/O-MI/AgentDeveloperGuide.md

 containing `PromiseResult`, to `AgentSystem` that handles responsibility checks and write values to database for us. `AgentSystem` will return results through `PromiseResult`.
-If all results were successful we log it at debug level, and if any of writes failed, we receive first failure and log it as warning.
+If all results were successful we log it at debug level, and if any of writes failed, we receive first failure and log it at warning level.
 Other writes may have still been successful.

 `BasicAgent` will not yet call method `update` when `Update` is  received.
 We need to add a match case for it.
 This is not done same way than with normal `Actor`, because `Receiver`